COVID-19 Information - City of Lebanon

 - 05/08/20: Downtown Street and Parking Closures

-The following information relates to the COVID-19 vaccine.
+The following is information related to the COVID-19 vaccine.

 All New Hampshire residents can be tested for COVID-19.
 Testing is available regardless of insurance status.